John-Cassidy/auto-release-draft/README.md

 > git tag -a <tag_name> -m "message"

+### Push your created tags

+By default, the “git push” command does not automatically push your tags to your remote repository.

+To push your newly created tags, use the “git push” command and specify the “–tags” to explicitly push tags to your remote Git repository.

+> git push --tags

 ## Code in Main

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.